programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 Multilang: Je vois que je vous fais peur, садитесь и рассказывайте.
 ```

 ### Automatically Detecting Different Languages

-Now that we have three sentences to use as examples, we can begin to perform our analysis of each one.
+Now that you have three sentences to use as examples, you can begin to perform your analysis of each one.
 First, let's detect the language of each sentence computationally, starting with the monolingual examples.

 NLTK includes a module called TextCat that supports language identification using the TextCat algorithm; for further information, please consult the documentation for the module [at this link](https://www.nltk.org/_modules/nltk/classify/textcat.html).
 This algorithm applies n-gram frequencies (n-grams are sequences of n adjacent symbols, such as letters or syllables, in a particular order) to profile languages and the text we're analyzing, then compares the two using a distance measure to estimate the language of the text.
 It does not provide the possibility of printing its probability estimate for a particular language estimate.
 Let's try the module on our sentences below.

 ```python
 # downloading an NLTK corpus reader required by the TextCat module